-ANSWER: This Defendant admits Ronald Watts is a convicted felon and former sergeant in the CPD.
-This Defendant is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 7.
+ANSWER: This Defendant admits Ronald Watts is a convicted felon, and that he formerly was a sergeant in the CPD.
+This Defendant is without knowledge or information sufficient to form a belief as to the truth or falsity of the remaining allegations in paragraph 7.